Koh — 45 commands.

 Commands that produce multi-line output use the interactive pager on a TTY.
 On non-TTY output (piped or redirected), all lines are printed directly with no interaction and no color.

-Commands using the interactive pager: log, changelog, overview, marks, verify, offers, clean, man.
+Commands using the interactive pager: log, overview, verify, offers, saves, checkpoints, issues, issue, clean, man.

 Commands that pipe to $PAGER: diff, diverge, pluck --dry-run.